OpenPegasus/OpenPegasus/README.md

 ```

-A number of other environment variables may be defined to control compilation of the
+A number of other environment variables may be defined to control compilation
-various options/features that are used in the OpenPegasus build.
-These environment
+of the various options and features that are used in the OpenPegasus build.
-variables define the various build options such as:
+These environment variables define the various build options such as:

 1. including SSL,
-2. compiling in debug mode
+2. compiling in debug vs production mode
 3. enabling/disabling function options such as the provider user context
-4. the audit logger
+4. enabling the audit logger
 5. the CIM repository format
 6. the query languages enabled.